sharingcloud/github-scbot/README.md

 - `bot admin-set-default-pr-title-regex <regex?>`: _Set default PR title validation regex for this repository_
 - `bot admin-set-default-automerge+`: _Set automerge enabled for this repository_
 - `bot admin-set-default-automerge-`: _Set automerge disabled for this repository_
+- `bot admin-set-default-qa-status+`: _Enable QA validation by default for this repository_
+- `bot admin-set-default-qa-status-`: _Disable QA validation by default for this repository_
+- `bot admin-set-default-checks-status+`: _Enable checks validation by default for this repository_
+- `bot admin-set-default-checks-status-`: _Disable checks validation by default for this repository_
 - `bot admin-set-needed-reviewers <count>`: _Set needed reviewers count for this PR_
 - `bot admin-sync`: _Update status comment if needed (maintenance-type command)_
 - `bot admin-reset-reviews`: _Reset and update reviews on pull request (maintenance-type command)_